hankyang94/GNNSDP/Readme.md

 - We start with an input fully-connected graph, where each node i has a feature [a_k || b_k] of dimension 6
 Optionally, we could use a different input feature that comes from the cost matrix C, see [here](https://github.com/hankyang94/GNNSDP/blob/5b880ff0a0b0af2ccfd5451c28a129379c32b7db/dataset.py#L66).
+We add a dummy node 0 with feature all ones because the size of X and S is 4(N+1), with (N+1) blocks.

 - We perform multiple layers of message passing on this input graph, and we generate a graph where each node has a feature f_i with high dimension.